abhi86031/Last-Mile-Logistics-for-Rural-India/README.md

 #### Next steps
 What suggestions do you have for next steps?

 This project used a relatively small dataset compared to the scale of India.
-To achieve more accurate and generalisable results, future work should involve:
+To achieve more accurate and generalisable results, future work need to involve:
-  Curating comprehensive, nation-wide datasets.
-  Performing large-scale analyses that capture the full diversity of rural logistics challenges.
-  Exploring hybrid models and simulation approaches for improved delivery planning.
+  Expand dataset to include all villages of India for higher accuracy.

+  Integrate real Delhivery shipment data for improved machine learning predictions.

+  Explore hybrid routing methods combining NetworkX and OR-Tools for scalable solutions.

+  Implement a full Streamlit dashboard for interactive analysis and stakeholder presentation.

 #### Outline of project